 It felt good to talk about the purpose of my business and in doing so remind me of why I started Your Business Foundation and why I love what I do.

 As part of the process of building a strong business foundation, I help other business owners identify and create a strong core purpose for their business.
 It felt good re-visiting mine.

 Guess what I’m going to recommend you do.
 And if you haven’t actually thought about why your business exists then do so.
 Define it, write it down and occasionally re-visit it and remind yourself why you do what you do and the difference you make to others.

-If you’re unsure where to start then there’s a guide in my free membership site, which you can opt in to here.
+If you’re unsure where to start then there’s a guide called ‘Core Business Statements’ in my library of free resource, which can help.